 With Liz and Brandon, we geared up to hike around Cook’s Bay.
 We left from the Bali Hai Hotel and walked south along the road.
 Our goal was to get a view of the bay from above, and although we didn’t take the road I was trying to find, we did get a stunning view of Cook’s Bay and a visit to the pineapple plantations.

 Just near the InterContinental Hotel, there is a place where the tour boats come to feed and swim with the stingrays.
 Immediately, we can see the clear water, the sandy bottom, and our new friends; black-tipped reef sharks and stingrays.
 We psych ourselves up, put in our masks and snorkels and carefully slip into the water.
 Liz and Brandon were nervous and huddled together.
 The stingrays swam close and bumped into us, looking for food.

 We enjoyed their attention until they lost interest in us and then we pulled out our secret weapon: canned sardines.
 Liz and Brandon opted to get in the dinghy and feed them from above while David and I fed in the water.
 The stingrays loved it!
 They slide up your body, putting their mouths near you.
 I didn’t let their mouths get close to my hands, I just let the food go in the water and the stingrays sucked it up.
 They don’t mind being handled; I gently touched them along their wings and even ran my hand between their eyes.

 The food did cause the sharks to get closer, maybe as close as five or six feet away.
 The food also brought out larger fish such as triggerfish and pompanos.

 We had such a good time hosting them.
-A lot of people were shocked that we’d want to have honeymooners onboard, knowing the pressure might be a bit higher, but Liz and Brandon were laid back.
+Liz and Brandon were laid back, great to travel with.
 They took our hold ups in stride and I think they enjoyed themselves.